vectorgrp/xcp-lite/README.md

 A CalSeg has interiour mutability.
 Parameter mutation happens only in the CalSeg::sync(&self) method, which must be repeatedly called by the application code, whenever mutation of calibration parameters is considered ok in the current thread.

 A CalSeg may be shared among multiple threads.
 It it cloned like an Arc, implements the Deref trait for convinience and does not do any locks to deref to the inner calibration parameter page struct.
-The sync method must be called for each clone, to make new calibration changes visible in each thread.
+A sync method must be called on each clone, to make new calibration changes visible in each thread.
 The sync method shares a mutex with all clones.
-To achieve this, each clone holds a shadow copy of thread local calibration values on heap.
+Each clone holds a shadow copy of the calibration values on heap.

+Measurement code instrumentation provides event definition and registration of measurement objects.
+Measurement objects can be captured (copied to a buffer inside the event) or accessed directly in memory.
+This works for variables on heap or stack.

 The registration of objects has to be completed, before the A2L file is generated.
 The A2l is created at latest on connect of the XCP client tool.
 Objects created later, will not be visible to the XCP client tool.

 ``` rust